koishi-daisuki/portfolio-project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 ### Added

-- Designed a proof of concept for <!-- insert name of component here --> component
+- Designed a proof of concept for Permission component

 ### Updated